 Willis took out a packaged bank account in 2004.
-But in December 2019, Willis made a complaint to his bank as he said that they had upgraded him to a packaged bank account without his permission, and hadn't asked him if they could.
+But in December 2019, complaint to his bank that they had upgraded him to a packaged bank account without his permission.

 Willis didn't think this was fair, so he got in touch to see if we could help.

 Willis brought his complaint to us at the start of September 2020, but when we spoke to the bank they didn't think we could look at his complaint.
 That was because he'd contacted us more than six months after the bank sent its final response to him.
 The bank said this meant Willis was too late to complain to us based on the rules we have to apply.

 When we spoke to Willis he told us he would have contacted us earlier, but he'd been in a serious accident at the beginning of July 2020, and had been in hospital and then a rehabilitation facility for nearly two months after this.
 He explained that he's contacted us as soon as he could after his circumstances got better.

 Whilst it was true that Willis had contacted us too late, the rules allow us to still look at complaints where there are exceptional circumstances for missing the deadline.
 That's what we thought had happened here based on the evidence Willis had given us.
 So we decided we were able to look into Willis' complaint.

 A director refers her complaint to our service several months after our time limt